jon-jacky/home/design.md

   Similar to tilde-social, but for people not all on one computer:
   <https://github.com/plomlompom/htwtxt>

-  Similar to tilde-social, tongue-in-check proposal for Plan 9 distributed operating system: <https://marc.info/?l=9fans&m=145938929813894&w=2>
+  Similar to tilde-social, tongue-in-cheek proposal for Plan 9 distributed operating system: <https://marc.info/?l=9fans&m=145938929813894&w=2>

 22 Aug 2020